Epidemiology - MPH

 To view sample schedules and learn about the core competencies developed within the program, see the degree program guide.

 Students in the GW MPH programs gain practical skills and knowledge through their practice experiences.
 It is important for MPH Epidemiology graduates to feel confident in their skills and gain real-world experience during their studies.
-Students in the Epidemiology MPH program complete both a Practicum and a Culminating Experience to practice their knowledge and skills in real-world settings.
+Students in the Epidemiology MPH program complete both an Applied Practice Experience (Practicum) and a Culminating Experience to practice their knowledge and skills in real-world settings.

-In the Department of Epidemiology, the Practicum is a course designed to engage students in a Practice Activity—a planned, supervised, and evaluated experience in a public health organization.
+In the Department of Epidemiology, the Applied Practice Experience (Practicum) is a course designed to engage students in a Practice Activity—a planned, supervised, and evaluated experience in a public health organization.
 The Practice Activity can be related to either primary research or public health practice.
 It might include activities such as conducting literature reviews, writing proposals, or collecting and analyzing data.

 The Practice Activity for the MPH Epidemiology degree may not be directly related to the student's day-to-day work.
 This is to ensure that students learn and apply new skills in the context of public health.
 If the student does conduct the Practice Activity at his/her place of employment, it must be work for which the student is not remunerated.